Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 RELIGIOUS EMBLEMS

-The religious symbols, and any other approved graphics, are allowed in black only.
+The religious symbols and any other approved graphics are allowed in black only.

 The most common is the Latin Cross.
-On some headstones this cross is inscribed in a circle, this is not a different symbol but rather an earlier engraver.
+On some headstones this cross is inscribed in a circle, this is not a different symbol but an earlier engraver.

 Recently, petitions were made to include new religious symbols such as the pentagram for Wiccan beliefs and the Hammer of Thor for the Heathen religions.